RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 chapter: Idea Protection
 ---

+# Lawyers For The Talent

+###### by Richard Dooling

+Copyright (c) 2014 Richard Dooling

+These materials are published under an [MIT license](https://github.com/RichardDooling/ArtBizLaw/blob/master/LICENSE) (MIT).

+## I Disclaim

+I am an author and sometimes a screenwriter.
+I'm also a lawyer,
+and I teach Entertainment Law at the University of Nebraska College of Law, but I am not *your* lawyer, and the text you find here is *not* legal advice.

+To paraphrase Hunter Thompson:

+> The entertainment industry
+> is a cruel and shallow money trench &hellip; a long plastic
+> hallway where thieves and pimps run free
+> and good men die like dogs.

+It's no place to be guessing about your legal rights.
+If you need legal advice, please get a lawyer.

 ## Idea Protection

 If the screenwriter has not yet written the screenplay she has in mind,